whitebrick/jupyterhealth-software-documentation/tutorial/local-exchange-deployment.md

 Quit the server with CONTROL-C.
 ```

+The server is now running!
+You can click the [http://localhost:8000/](http://localhost:8000/) link above or copy it into your browser.

 **Important:** Keep this terminal window open!
 The server needs to keep running for the website to work.
 You'll use a web browser in the next step, but don't close this terminal.

 🎉 **Congratulations!** Your JupyterHealth Exchange is now running!

 ## Step 9: Explore the Web Interface

-Open your web browser and go to http://localhost:8000
+Open your web browser and go to [http://localhost:8000](http://localhost:8000)

 You'll see the JupyterHealth Exchange login page.